cosmicanant/recursive-diff/README.md

 # Recursive-Diff

-## A JavaScript library to find diff between two JS Objects/Array, support for complex nested JS Objects
+## A JavaScript library (with TypeScript support) to find diff between two JS Objects/Array, support for complex nested JS Objects
 --------

 This library can be used to get diff between two JS Objects/Arrays(or other primitive values).
 Diff are returned in the form of Array where each ARRAY item  represents a change in the original Object/Array.
 A diff item can have following three properties :